Kisuke-CZE/blocklist/README.md

 Just add this filter URL to your adblocking software:
 > https://raw.githubusercontent.com/Kisuke-CZE/blocklist/master/blocklist

+## Firefox 57+ users
+If you upgraded to Firefox 57 or newer version, you must use uBlock Origin 1.14.23b11 or newer.
+Previous versions of uBlock Origin are not fully compatible with new Firefox versions (for example inline filtering is broken...).

+If there is no stable build of uBlock on Mozilla's extensions website, lease use version from [beta channel](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/beta).

 ## Recommended browsers
 Since I was recieving questions about filter functionality, I explain my browser setup a little.